Marlins vs. Phillies Player Props Betting Odds

 Soler Stats

-- Soler brings a five-game streak with at least one hit into this one.
-During his last five outings he is batting .421 with four doubles, three walks and two RBI.
+- Soler heads into this game looking to extend his six-game hit streak.
+In his last 10 games he is hitting .306 with five doubles, two home runs, five walks and five RBI.

 Soler Recent Games